Travelling between Earth and the monastery on Mars I feel especially close to the Almighty God.

 To quote from the introductory text used in the Enlightenment programme for both cadet Knights and dominophiles:

-Had the universe not been exactly this massive - to the weight of a coin - during its early expansion stage, had its initial degree of disorder not been exactly as it was, had the laws of physics been slightly different, the physical constants wrong by a hair's breadth, had not the celestial events leading to the earth's formation been orchestrated as they were and had life not been designed as it is, then humanity's origin and history could not have occurred.
+Had the universe not been exactly this massive - fine tuned to the mass of a coin - during its early expansion stage, had its initial degree of disorder not been exactly as it was, had the laws of physics been slightly different, the physical constants wrong by a hair's breadth, had not the celestial events leading to the earth's formation been orchestrated as they were and had life not been designed as it is, then humanity's origin and history could not have occurred.
 For this we must thank the Lord.

 Technology, through the Grace of Our Lord, allows us not only to observe but to visit and experience other planets.
 It also allows us to delve further into the secrets of physics, life and the universe.
 By the creativity within us, being made in God's image, we invent new technology.
 As we do so, and stay humble, our faith in his benevolence strengthens, our wonderment at his majesty magnifies, our joy in the unfolding dimensions of being is intensified, our praise of Him grows and we are eternally thankful to have this bountiful, beautiful planet to return to after experiencing the stark but faith affirming beauty of the worlds beyond.